Tsentsak/buildCodeChallenge/README.md

 ImgChallenge is a responsive APP, the result of a code challenge for an Angular Front End Position at Build Global.

-We are using: Ngrx, Bootstrap.
-Rxjs and Angular to solve the next AC:

 Evaluation topic
 The interviewee will develop an Angular application using Ngrx.
 Feel free to use any